wggm01/ISL-RMRC-Intelligent-Systems-Laboratory/TDM/README.md

 **Application, describing:**

->Setup and packup of your robot and operator station: The operator just will be a laptop and can the robot will be carried in a suit case that gives enogugh space to put all the accesories.
+>Setup and packup of your robot and operator station: The operator station just will be a laptop and the robot will be carried in a suit case that gives enough space to put all the accesories.

->Mission strategy: Danilo
+>Mission strategy: Our goal will be to take advantage of our robot's skills, such as its ability to make closed movements and increase its height thanks to the fact that each wheel has a pair of servos, plus it has independent traction on each wheel.
+Our main strategy is to keep our robot as stable as possible using distance sensors in conjunction with an imu achieving complete control over the robot movements and thus complete the largest number of tasks in the shortest time possible.

 >Experiments and testing that you have done or will do: we are planing to test the robot in diferents grounds to make sure that the robot is capable of goes through it using the cameras as the principal way to navigate the robot.

->How the particular strengths of your team are relevant to applications in the field: Danilo
+>How the particular strengths of your team are relevant to applications in the field: Our locomotion system allows us to cross irregular obstacles with ease and we count with a resistant of the robot structure thanks that we use aluminum extrusions as the main support.

 .

 **Conclusion:**

->What your team has learned so far:Danilo
+>What your team has learned so far: We are a new team and as newbies, every moment is new learning.
+Our design has taught us how to optimize the use of resources to obtain a functional product.
+Each member of the team is developing new skills to be able to face the tasks imposed in the competition and thus give a demonstration of what we are capable of.

 .